Skip to content

 Loss & Training

-• The detector is trained with the standard BEV pipeline detection loss.
+• The detector is trained using standard detection losses from the BEV pipeline.

-• In each AL round, training continues from the previous checkpoint for 5 epochs using AdamW (lr=2e-4), batch size 8.
+• In each AL round, the model is fine-tuned for 5 epochs from the previous checkpoint using AdamW (lr=2e-4, batch=8).

 Key Experimental Results